containerbuildsystem/osbs-docs/docs/users.rst

 .. _`fetch-artifacts-nvr.json`: https://github.com/containerbuildsystem/atomic-reactor/blob/master/atomic_reactor/schemas/fetch-artifacts-nvr.json

 The first is meant to fetch artifacts from an existing Koji build.
-The second allows specific URLs to be used for fetching artifacts. fetch-artifacts-koji.yaml will be processed first.
+The second allows specific URLs to be used for fetching artifacts.
+Note that all combinations of the yaml files here described are valid, i.e., you can have either one of the two files in your repository or you could have both files in the repository. ``fetch-artifacts-koji.yaml`` will be processed first.

 fetch-artifacts-koji.yaml
 ~~~~~~~~~~~~~~~~~~~~~~~~~